jwharm/java-gi/website/docs/advanced.md

 Read the OpenJDK [Arena](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/foreign/Arena.html) documentation for more information.

-To ease the transition, in Java-GI version 0.8, the old `allocate()` methods without an Arena parameter are still available.
+To ease the transition, in Java-GI version 0.8.x, the old `allocate()` methods without an Arena parameter are still available.
 These methods use an `Arena.ofAuto()` behind the scenes.
 Dealing with native memory deallocations during GC is rather ugly, so the `Arena.ofAuto()` should preferrably not be the default option.
-Therefore, these methods have been marked as `deprecated`, and will be removed in the next Java-GI release.
+Therefore, these methods have been marked as `deprecated`, and have been removed in Java-GI 0.9.0.

 ## Builder pattern